Teach901 features a video profile of New Leader Archie Moss and his work as principal at Bruce Elementary School in Memphis.

 New Leader Executive Director Kareem Weaver is celebrated as a local hero on Oakland blog Educate78.

-NPR Weekend Edition profiles New Leader Jessica Nauiokas, the founding principal of Haven Academy in the South Bronx, the first school in the nation dedicated to serving children in the child welfare system.
+NPR Weekend Edition profiles New Leader Jessica Nauiokas, the founding principal of Haven Academy in the South Bronx, the first school in the nation dedicated to serving students in the child welfare system.

 In New Jersey Star-Ledger, Justin Snead, a graduate of New Leaders’ Emerging Leaders program, argues that meaningful teacher evaluation requires participation by well-trained teacher leaders.